Homes are often under-insured due to circumstances that may not be obvious

-One of NFU Mutual’s building insurance valuers, Barrett Corp & Harrington, specialists in listed and heritage buildings, reports that three-quarters of the private homes they assess for buildings insurance valuations are underinsured.
+One of NFU Mutual’s building insurance valuers, Barrett Corp & Harrington, specialists in listed and heritage buildings, reports that many of the private homes they assess for buildings insurance valuations are underinsured.

 Should your listed property be damaged, there can be additional factors beyond what would be involved with a non-listed building that need to be taken into account when predicting rebuilding costs.